wp-plugins/flyzoo/readme.txt

 * Live Support: the easiest but most effective tool to make customers happy and increase sales!

-* Track Visitors Live: monitor and chat with your visitors in real-time.
+* Track Visitors Live: monitor traffic and chat with visitors in real-time.

 * Pop out chat windows: enjoy the chat in a floating browser window to improve the user experience